 It’s Sentence Case, or Title Case depending on how you get your font stylized.
 Never Toggle, it’s too tacky.
 Seriously.

 Aside from this, it’s also important to note that accents on your word can pose a problem while creating websites.

 10) Troll Proof

-Your story; the product of a thousand hours, endless cups of coffee, a million edits and more, is going to be recognized by this particular title.
-Aside from being descriptive, therefore, it’s vital to ensure that it is going to be troll proof.
+Your story; this title will recognize the product of a thousand hours, endless cups of coffee, a million edits and more.
+Aside from being descriptive, therefore, it’s vital to ensure that it will be troll proof.
 Don’t make the mistake of trying too hard to be anything, just keep it simple.

-What it all boils down to, is how great your story is going to be or already is.
+What it all boils down to is how great your story will be or already is.
 To ensure a perfect hero, you can always check it off against Joseph Campbell’s famous ‘Hero’s Journey’ – a theory that stands the test of time until today.

 Until then, all the best!

 4.5 out of 5 on Google reviews and 4.6 out of 5 on Reviews.co.uk.

 I was happy to receive both a tracked and a clean version of the edited document.